Unframed version suitable for printing

 3. Select from before the leading marker to half way between the markers and play this back.

 4. If you hear the blemish, then it lies in the first half of the marked area, so move the trailing marker onto the trailing edge of the selection, otherwise it should be in the second half of the marked area.
 To check, drag the leading edge of the selection to a little beyond the trailing marker, so it becomes the trailing edge, and play this new selection.
-You should hear the blemish, proving it lies in the second half of the marked area, so drag the leading marker to lie on the leading edge of the selection.
+You should hear the blemish, proving it lay in the second half of the original marked area, so drag the leading marker to lie on the leading edge of the new selection.

 Thus you have halved the size of the marked area.
 Repeat this halving procedure until you've located the scratch visually, and fix it by whatever method of interpolation is supported by the software.
 Here's an example containing a number of them close together, before and after they've been interpolated (click images to play samples):